 The Local Government Benchmarking Framework (Opens in a new window or downloads a file) (LGBF) brings together a wide range of information about how all Scottish councils perform in delivering better services to local communities.
 The indicators used were selected to cover the major service areas of local authorities and provide information on cost, performance or achievement, and customer satisfaction.
-You can explore and download the national benchmarking data by clicking on each category hyperlink below or view the Local Perspective report.
+New measures were introduced to the framework from 2019/20 to reflect the focus on Financial Sustainability and Climate Change.
+You can explore the national benchmarking data by visiting mylocalcouncil (Opens in a new window or downloads a file) or by accessing the external LGBF website.

-A National report is also produced each year and will be published as they become available.
+A National report is also produced each year and is published below as they become available.
+The Tenth Overview Report introduces data from 2020/21 and provides an evidence-based picture of the impact of the first year of COVID-19 on Local Government services and the lives of the communities it serves.
+The continuity provided by the LGBF will provide vital intelligence to assist the sector to learn lessons from its response and to strengthen and redesign services around future policy priorities to support recovery and renewal.
+It will also be critical in helping to track progress against the National Performance Framework (NPF) and in continuing to monitor the role Local Government plays in improving the outcomes in the NPF.
 There is no specified 'ranking order' within the LGBF and no ranks are included within the national overview report or within the online publication.
 It is essential to highlight that the ranking of measures has only been provided by the Improvement Service on the request of local authority officers to reduce workload and duplication of effort.

-The Indicators Ranking Profile (207.3kB) (Opens in a new window or downloads a file) is provided for reference only.
+The LGBF Indicators Ranking Profile (454.6kB) (Opens in a new window or downloads a file) is provided for reference only.

 LGBF National Benchmarking Reports